ankit7c/Hybrid-Distributed-File-System/README.md

 4) Edit the properties file to and set isIntroducer=true.

+5) Add the files you want to use in the "Hybrid-Distributed-File-System/input/" folder.

 5) On each machine go to repository folder and Run the code  using: